How To Get Customers In The Door: 7 Powerful Strategies You’re Not Using

 If your hours are for your convenience and not your customers’, say closing at 5 pm on weekdays and staying closed on Sundays, you are actively telling a group of customers who work, “We don’t need your business.”

 Retail stores' three highest traffic times are Saturday 11-1, Saturday 2-4, and Sunday 1-3.
-Retail is not a hobby business; you have to be open when shoppers want you to be.
+Retail is not a hobby; you have to be open when shoppers want you to be.

 The key to attracting paying customers

-You can get bodies through your doors by hosting free events, especially where there will be food or, even better, drink.
-You can destroy your margins by offering a half-off sale.
-But getting shoppers in the door who will pay your prices and become customers requires some deep thought on your part.
+You can attract customers by hosting free events, especially those that include food or, even better, drink.
+You can also destroy your margins by offering a half-off sale.
+But getting shoppers to pay your prices and become customers requires some deep thought.

 What kind of customers do we want?
 What is our ideal customer looking to solve when they walk in the door?
 How can we do things differently than our competitors?

-When you try to be everything to everyone, you often are seen as bland and boring.
+When you try to be everything to everyone, you often are seen as bland.

-The bland and boring retailers are on the run now.
+The bland retailers are on the run now.
 They’ve been judged, and their shoppers are sitting on the sidelines.

 To get your share of customers …